 I was in the CEO’s office.
 Stephen’s window faced the Manhattan skyline, ten miles distant.
 In the past three years, under his tenure, the nonprofit had experienced wild success raising millions in new funds.
-As we talked, he shared a distress.
-If only he was located in Manhattan, he would have access to millions more.
+As we talked, he shared distress.
+If only he were located in Manhattan, he would have access to millions more.
 Looking out to the horizon, he focused on what he lacked.
 He failed to see the 2.3 million people who lived—many with significant means—in his borough.

-The 1999 movie The Sixth Sense features Cole, a child who sees dead people.
+The movie The Sixth Sense features Cole, a child who sees dead people.
 Like Cole, Stephen saw “dead donors.”
 He imagined that if he were in Manhattan, fundraising would be easier.
-Like earth from space, Manhattan from the distance looked more attractive.
+Like earth from space, Manhattan from a distance looked more attractive.
 His point of view failed to see that fundraising in Manhattan generates its own set of challenges.

 With amazing frequency, likewise, you wish you were in someone else’s boots.
 You wish you had different locations, donors, and causes—all, you believe, would make your work easier.
 Ironically, when I talk to “them,” many envy your advantages.

 Why do so many of us see dead donors?
-Is it that distance make other locations, causes, or connections appear more attractive?
+Is it that distance makes other locations, causes, or connections appear more attractive?
 Is it because our donor pools are too shallow?
 Or, is envy part of a process we use to motivate ourselves to dig into our own donor work?
 I hope so.